Title: PROMISES (2) Regrets

 “You needed me,” he finally replied, then turned to face her.
 “You even kissed me… And then dumped soldier boy soon after.”
 He added, his tone slightly accusing.

 Buffy stepped back at that, her eyes wide.
 “I didn’t ‘dump soldier boy’-and God that sentence has Spike written all over it,” she retorted angrily, making a mental note to kick his skinny ass a few times for, as usual stirring things.
 After running agitated fingers through her hair, she took a deep breath before continuing.

-“This new gig you’ve got going- patrolling Sunnydale solo.
+After a moment of strained slience, Buffy lifted her head looked Angel directly in the eye.“This new gig you’ve got going- patrolling Sunnydale solo.
 Maybe you don’t remember, but we work as a team here.”
 She reminded him tightly.
 “And the way you’re going about it…” distaste reflected on her pretty face recalling his savage killing techniques earlier that night.
 “I’m a Slayer, not a butcher.”